 First, it’s important to clarify what we’re actually worried about.
+If you’re grossed out by the idea of antibiotics in your meat, don’t worry, that isn’t really the issue.
 Tell these fast food chains: Stop serving antibiotic-raised chicken.
 The use of human antibiotics in animals constitutes a public health hazard: It promotes antibiotic resistance, making these drugs much less effective at treating human diseases and saving lives.1 Now, according to a recent announcement, even McDonald’s plans to stop using chickens that have been treated with antibiotics that are used in humans.

 But other top fast food chains, including Subway, Wendy's, Burger King, Taco Bell, Pizza Hut, and KFC, have not yet committed to stop using these chickens in their products.
 McDonald’s stops buying chicken with antibiotics.
 Here’s why that matters.
 McDonald’s may be a global powerhouse, but right now it’s in a tough place.